 - Keep areas around gardens clear of tall grass, brambles, downed limbs, and other natural litter to deny a place to overwinter.

 - Garden Safe Insecticidal Soap Insect Killer and Bonide Neem Oil are also effective against stink bugs, especially early in the season.

 - When stink bugs are expected, primarily as crops approach harvest, use row covers to prevent them from gaining access.

 - Encourage beneficial insects to the garden.
 Stinkbugs have many natural enemies, such as praying mantis, ladybugs, lacewings, and minute pirate bugs.
 Limit their numbers by attracting these beneficial creatures to the area.

 Keeping Out Of Home

-To survive the winter, it invades homes in the fall, entering under siding, into soffits, around window and door frames, or any space which has openings big enough to fit through.
+It invades homes in the fall to survive the winter, entering under siding, into soffits, around window and door frames, or any space with openings big enough to fit through.

 Simple tips from the U.S. Environmental Protection Agency: